Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One of the things Gymax points out that other electric scooters don’t is the quietness of their motor.
 If you have a kid who loves playing with a motorized scooter, then your neighbors will greatly appreciate this.
-It’s one of the top reasons we decided to name the Gymax Electric Scooter a best electric scooter with seat, among lots of other reasons.
+It’s one of the top reasons we decided to name the Gymax Electric Scooter the best electric scooter with a seat, among lots of other reasons.

-With polyurethane wheels and a fantastic six hour charge time, the Gymax Electric Scooter is a great choice for your first scooter.
-Couple this with an extremely affordable price tag and you’ve got no reason to at least try it out and see how it goes.
-You won’t be going too far at 6.5-9.5 miles, but if you’re a parent that’s a plus, not a negative.
+With polyurethane wheels and a fantastic six-hour charge time, the Gymax Electric Scooter is a great choice for your first scooter.
+Couple this with an extremely affordable price tag, and you’ve got no reason to at least try it out and see how it goes.
+You won’t be going too far at 6.5-9.5 miles, but if you’re a parent, that’s a plus, not a negative.